 We predicted it would take until 2020 for solutions to support this level of engagement.
 By 2018, we expected to be entering an interim phase broadly defined by pilot programs, incremental improvements to functionality, and increased interest from regional healthcare organizations (HCOs) and other “smaller” players.

 Well, 2018 is here, and our expectations have mostly been met, as we detail in our forthcoming report, Patient Relationship Management: Higher Stakes Than CRM.
-(The report is available to Chilmark CAS subscribers or available for purchase a la carte; purchases prior to publication are eligible for a 15% discount.)
+(Update: Available Now!
+The report is available to Chilmark CAS subscribers or available for purchase a la carte.)
 While adoption has been slower than anticipated, we have been surprised at the pace of improvement, which has been driven in large part by the emergence of vendors approaching engagement from different perspectives.